BugerDread/esp32-mjpeg-ipcam/README.md

 ## Features
 - authentication (basic, motion does not support digest auth for mjpeg cams)
-- framerate / fps / jpeg quality / port / resolution / url & more configuration
+- framerate / jpeg quality / port / resolution / url & more configuration
 - removed useless code such as static image capture

 ## Usage